 Sometimes people learning English can get frustrated with prepositions.
 If their native language has such words, the way prepositions are used in English is often different.
 If they have no experience with prepositions, then it can be even harder, because they don’t always understand this grammatical concept.

 Most grammarians recognise 150 prepositions in English.
-You don’t have to know them all because some are rare, and we use others quite a lot.
-I’m not going to go through them all, but I can provide a few pointers to clarify how they work.
+You don’t have to know them all because some are very rare, but we use others quite a lot.
+I’m not going to go through them all.
+However, I can provide a few pointers to clarify how they work.
 Sometimes it can seem like they are almost random, because English is such a mixture of other languages.
 But there are some rules of thumb that you can apply in the majority of cases.

 We will not cover it all in this one blog post.
 I will write several blog entries to explain the most common prepositions, and identify some of the typical mistakes that learners make.